 PETA drew much flak when they tweeted that “Coronavirus” is an anagram for “Carnivorous" and that meat eaters were responsible for the outbreak.
 Many more ill-informed Twitter users and even mainstream media, insisted the consumption of meat has nothing to do with the outbreak.
 Facts don’t back this up.
 New viruses don’t just happen.
 There is always cause and effect.

-Just as Socrates was executed for questioning society, so today humans still seek to silence the questioner, rather than answer the question.
+Just as Socrates was executed for questioning society, so today humans still seek to silence the questioner, rather than address the question.

-Pangolins and other wild species, including a variety of species of bat, are often sold in wet markets, providing opportunities for viruses to move from one species to another.
-“Wet markets, therefore, create ideal conditions for the spillover of pathogens from one species to another, including to people,” says Prof Andrew Cunningham of Zoological Society London (ZSL).
+“Wet markets… create ideal conditions for the spillover of pathogens from one species to another, including to people,” says Prof Andrew Cunningham of Zoological Society London (ZSL).

 “We are bringing together animals from different countries, different habitats, different lifestyles—in terms of aquatic animals, arboreal animals and so on,” says Professor Diana Bell of the University of East Anglia, “and mixing them together and it’s a kind of melting pot—and we’ve got to stop doing it.”

 Even if you don’t care about the suffering of animals, are the resulting inevitable pandemics and impact on global warming, worth continuing to consume animals?
 Forget animal rights.
 The rights of the thousands of human victims of Covid-19 have had their human rights terminated.

 What might seem a tasty snack, has the potential to not only kill the eater, but thousands, perhaps millions who may not share your inclination, cultural or otherwise for bleeding, squishy flesh.